Is Powerpoint Dead?

 PowerPoint is still very much alive and kicking.
 Although some individuals prefer newer alternatives, most people still use PowerPoint for their presentations.
 In fact, approximately 500 million people use it worldwide, making it the most popular presentation software by a landslide.

-PowerPoint, first released in 1987, has revolutionized presentations.
+PowerPoint, first released in 1987, has transformed presentations.
 Over 30 years later, it’s still the most popular presentation software available.

 What lies ahead for Microsoft PowerPoint?
 Will it fade away or remain a top presentation tool?
 The statistics show PowerPoint is here to stay.
 Let’s explore further!